Region of Ossium.png

 The Silent Pines

-The Silent Pines is a large weirwood grove in the central Bonewood.
+The Silent Pines is a large weirwood grove in central Bonewood.
 It is controlled by the Thule.
 The human slaves who were part of the labour force used to maintain and farm the woodlands here were delivered to Karsk shortly after the orcs of Otkodov cemented their hold here.
 Many of the inhabitants of the Galath Fields and Bittershore claim the Silent Pines are "cursed" in some fashion.
 Despite this, many structures across Ossium were clearly crafted from weirwood taken from the groves - the timber is very dark and the Druj often polished and varnished it in such a way to call out the patterns hidden in the wood in a way that is both attractive and somewhat unsettling.

 Trods